slowernews/hamster-system/README.md

 ===
 ###Non-actionable notes (references):

 - non-actionable notes are called **references**.
-All references are managed in one folder.
+All references are managed on a cloud synced folder

 - projects should have a reference note to compile info as: a list of tasks (*briefing*), a list of completed tasks (*changelog*) and specific references.
 Therefore name your notes using [project folders notation](#project-folders):

-        Note with all references regarding a particular subproject: e.g: @house in portugal.building permit
+        Note with all references regarding a particular project: e.g: @house in portugal

         Suggestion: use reference notes to keep your collection of bookmarks. e.g: #research@frontend